 We have two children at Emerson and the both have thrived there because of the freedom they get from being able to walk home from their neighborhood school.
 The teachers in both the SAS (honors) and non-SAS classes devote a great deal of time outside of the classroom to preparing and collaborating with parents to bring the most innovative and stimulating experiences to the students.
 Our children have not lacked for anything in going to this public school.
 In fact they don t have the time to take advantage of everything that Emerson has to offer.
 Our principal has had the opportunity to hire several teachers in the past two years and has included parents in the interview and selection process.
 The candidates he brings in have been excellent and the new hires have immediately become invaluable members of our close community.

 Ralph Waldo Emerson Middle School is a public middle school in Los Angeles.
 The principal of Ralph Waldo Emerson Middle School is Dimone Watson.
-650 students attend Ralph Waldo Emerson Middle School and identify primarily as Asian; Hispanic; and White, non-Hispanic.
+650 students attend Ralph Waldo Emerson Middle School and identify mostly as Asian; Hispanic; and White, non-Hispanic.
 18% of the Ralph Waldo Emerson Middle School students have "limited English proficiency."
-57% of the 650 students here have subsidized lunches.
+57% of the 650 students here are paying reduced lunch prices.
 The student to teacher ratio at Ralph Waldo Emerson Middle School is 18:1.
 St. Paul the Apostle School is one of the nearest middle schools.

 - Ceramics sculpture